ui-libraries/Oxford_IA_Atlas/README.md

 # Oxford_IA_Atlas
-Historical digital mapping project of Oxford, Iowa
+An historical digital mapping project of Oxford, Iowa.
+See the map here.